 Besides multiple music sources, Amico also sports a clock, two independent alarms, adjustable sleep timer, six presets, an auxiliary input, stereo line output, and can be grouped with other Como Audio models for whole-house sound.
 You can control the Amico using the front panel knobs, the included remote control, and the free Como Control app for iOS and Android.

 Having so many options is not much of a benefit without good sound, and Amico delivers here as well.
-There is a 30 watt digital amplifier feeding a custom 3” woofer and ¾” dome tweeter.
-This two-way design ensures you will hear the highs and the lows, providing balanced, accurate sound reproduction, just like a hi-fi loudspeaker.
+There is a 30 watt digital amplifier feeding a custom 3” woofer and ¾” soft dome tweeter.
+This two-way design ensures you will hear the highs and the lows, providing balanced, accurate sound reproduction, just like a real hi-fi loudspeaker.
 The menu offers adjustable bass, treble, and Loudness to tailor the sound to your preference.
 If you have the space, consider the optional wired Amica Speaker for authentic, two channel stereo reproduction.
+If you don’t want to deal with wires, get a second Amico and use the rear audio switch and the Como Control app to assign one as the Right channel and the other as the Left channel.

 In case you want a Case

-Amico’s back panel finger port, which doubles as the bass port, makes transportation easy, but I will let you in on a little secret.
-We have been developing a rugged, splash-resistant carrying case to accommodate Amico and its accessories.
+Amico’s back panel finger port, which doubles as the bass port, makes transportation easy, but we have also designed a custom, rugged, splash-resistant carrying case to accommodate Amico and its accessories.
 We had hoped to have it on the market much earlier than now, but we ran into supplier issues and had to start all over again.
-The good news is this new case is better constructed than the original we had been working on and will do a better job of protecting Amico, while still fitting in the overhead bin of an airplane.
-We hope to be in production by late September this year, followed by a larger case that includes extra space for the matching Amica speaker.
-If you want to be notified of the case availability and final pricing, please sign up on our email list through our website.
+The good news is this case is better constructed than the original we had been working on and will do a better job of protecting Amico, while still fitting in the overhead bin of an airplane, thus the name CarryOn.

 Putting Amico to the test